Edison High School (Huntington Beach, California)

 Edison High School is a public high school located in Huntington Beach, California which first began operation in 1969.
 It is a part of the Huntington Beach Union High School District.
 Edison is a California Distinguished School.
-The graduation rate at Edison is 94%.
-Thirty-three percent of Edison graduates attend a four-year university and 61% attend community college or trade school.
-Twenty five total AP, Honors, and Accelerated level courses are offered at Edison.
-Edison is a largely sports-centered high school, with 31 CIF championships and 255 League championships.
+The graduation rate at Edison is 96.5%.
+63% of Edison graduates attend a four-year university and 34% attend community college or trade school.
+Twenty nine total AP, Honors, and Accelerated level courses are offered at Edison.
+Edison is a largely sports-centered high school, with 31 CIF championships and 281 League championships.